Photography by Lydia Selk

 After sweeping the smaller shards into a dustpan and piling the larger shards on top, he rushed back to the closet to dump the debris and ditch the pan and broom.
 A man with a six-pack of tomato seedlings saw him coming and flattened himself against the shelves.

-Coming back he noticed a sizeable residue of gray dust on the floor.
+Coming back he noticed a sizable residue of gray dust on the floor.
 But by now he was in no state to go back for the broom.
 And as far as the remaining mermaids went, they were the least of his problems.

 The whirlpool was a raging maelstrom.
 His head ached.
 He thought the sound might be coming from the sprinklers out in the nursery, for when they were all going at once, they could make quite a racket.
 He stuck his head out the nursery, expecting to see dozens of oscillating sprinklers swishing back and forth.
 But they were all off.